 The Halo franchise is one that I’ve always felt I should play.
-There are a couple of others, but this is the one I’m talking about today.
-It’s kinda like those list of classic movies that if you want to be a film critic -you should probably watch those.
-If you want to be a games critic – you should probably play these.
-Halo is defiantly a franchise that’s on that list, especially if you’re covering Xbox.
+It’s like those lists of classic movies: if you want to be a film critic, you should probably watch them.
+If you want to be a games critic, you should probably play these.
+Halo is definitely a franchise on that list—especially if you’re covering Xbox.

 What I Played: The campaign in co-op